Kennedy-Lab-UW/Duplex-Seq-Pipeline/README.md

 ## 11: Testing the pipeline

 The newly setup pipeline can be tested using provided data and files located in the 'test' directory.
-To test the pipeline, change directory into the 'test' directory and invoking at the command prompt:
+To test the pipeline, change into the 'test' directory and invoking at the command prompt:

 ```bash
 DS testConfig.csv